What is the full form of CGI?

 2) Another full form of CGI is Computer-generated imagery.
-CGI is the app of computer graphics to create realistic-looking (3D) pictures, animation & visual art, anatomic modelling, architectural design, film special effects, electronic media and video game art etc. It is used in print media, art, television programmes, videos, shorts, video games, commercials films & simulators to create or contribute images.
+CGI is the application of computer graphics to create realistic-looking (3D) pictures, animation & visual art, anatomic modelling, architectural design, film special effects, electronic media, video game art etc. It is used in print media, art, television programmes, videos, shorts, video games, commercials films & simulators to create or contribute images.

 With the assistance of wireframe prototypes, CGI is built.
-The wireframes can be given characteristics, including reflection, illumination.
-Such features can be changed according to the image necessity, and videos to make them appear genuine.
+The wireframes can be given characteristics, including reflection and illumination.
+Such features can be changed according to the image necessity and videos to make them appear genuine.

 Working of CGI

 - Those changes make the animation look natural rather than a cartoon.
-In live-action movies, the graphics are blended with the shots that were previously recorded.
+In live-action movies, the graphics are blended with the previously recorded shots.

 - In this scenario, to make the final product seamless, the illumination on the visuals should fit the lighting from the shot.

-- The CGI is being used for the first time in a film in 1973; “Westworld” by Michael Crichton.
+- CGI was used for the first time in a film in 1973, “Westworld” by Michael Crichton.

-- It has been used in the film “Star Wars” after several years.
+- It has been used in the film “Star Wars” for several years.
 It was used in the movie “Jurassic Park” in 1993.

-- Other films used CGI too, such as Lord of the Rings, Avatar, Finding Nemo, Inception, The Matrix and much more.
+- Other films used CGI, too, such as Lord of the Rings, Avatar, The Matrix and much more.